When do primary teeth erupt (come in) and fall out?

-The following chart shows when primary teeth (also called baby teeth or deciduous teeth) erupt and shed.
-It’s important to note that eruption times can vary from child to child.
+This chart shows when primary teeth (also called baby teeth or deciduous teeth) erupt (come in) and fall out.
+Remember that eruption times can vary from child to child, and this is a general guide.

 |Upper Teeth||When tooth emerges||When tooth falls out|